 - Workstation 6.5 virtual machines, see Use Two-Way Virtual Symmetric Multiprocessing in the Workstation User's Manual

-Note: Even when the correct HAL is installed, some guest operating systems halt more aggressively than others.
-When the system is otherwise inactive, some guest operating systems may spin in their idle loop for some time before issuing a halt instruction, whereas others may halt immediately.
+Note: When the correct HAL is installed, some guest operating systems halt more aggressively than others.
+When the system is inactive, some guest operating systems may spin in their idle loop for some time before issuing a halt instruction, whereas others may halt immediately.
 Typically, operating systems that spin in idle loops before halting are running with multiple processors.

 - HAL options after Windows XP or windows Server 2003 Setup

 - How to Troubleshoot Windows Hardware Abstraction Layer Issues

 Note: The preceding links were correct as of September 6, 2013.
 If you find a link to be broken, provide feedback on the article and a VMware employee will update the article as necessary.